jayarathina/Roman-Calendar/README.md

 # Roman-Calendar
 This is a Roman Catholic Liturgical Calendar Generator in PHP.
-I decided to separate these two projects because there are no open source libraries available that has dealt with every single caveat of computing a liturgical year.
+I decided to start a new project because there are no open source libraries available that has dealt with every single caveat of computing a liturgical year.
 This project acts as a backbone for my [Tamil-Catholic-Lectionary project](https://github.com/jayarathina/Tamil-Catholic-Lectionary).

 ## Features of this library include:
 - Solemnities, Feasts, Memory, Optional Memory etc., for a particular year with **proper liturgical colors** are generated.